Moss Cass: Politics

 Cass joined the Australian Labor Party (ALP) in 1955.
 He ran for the Kew City Council in 1961 but lost after the distribution of preferences.
 He stood in safe Liberal seats at the 1961 and 1963 elections, running against Prime Minister Robert Menzies in Kooyong and John Jess in La Trobe.

 At the 1969 federal election, Cass defeated incumbent Liberal MP Philip Stokes in the Division of Maribyrnong.
 He was appointed Minister for Environment and Conservation following the election of the Whitlam government in 1972.
 He appointed marine biologist Don McMichael as his departmental secretary.
 Cass held the second-lowest rank in cabinet, above only science minister Bill Morrison.
 He was assisted in his environmental protection efforts by Rex Connor, the Minister for Minerals and Energy.
 Connor used his seniority in the party to overcome opposition to Cass's proposals, notably helping secure the passage of the Environment Protection (Impact of Proposals) Act 1974.

+In an address to a Young Labor meeting in Melbourne, Cass was reported as having stated he would like to see the legalisation of marijuana in Australia as he thought it was "pretty harmless" and made people "feel good."

 Cass was unsuccessful in seeking to prevent the flooding of Lake Pedder in Tasmania.
 Nonetheless, he did lay the groundwork for the end of sandmining on Fraser Island and government protection of the Great Barrier Reef.
 In 1975 he led parliamentarians and ALP branch members in expressing concerns about the effects of uranium mining.
 A key concern was the adverse effect that uranium mining would have on the northern Aboriginal people.
 Cass said: "nuclear energy creates the most dangerous, insidious and persistent waste products, ever experienced on the planet".